snowplow-archive/snowplow.github.com/_posts/2015-07-13-snowplow-r67-bohemian-waxwing-released.md

     http://dl.bintray.com/snowplow/snowplow-generic/snowplow_kinesis_r67_bohemian_waxwing.zip

-Upgrading will require various configuration changes to each of the three applications:
+Upgrading will require various configuration changes to each of the three applications' HOCON configuration files:

 <h3>Scala Stream Collector</h3>

-* Change `collector.sink.kinesis.stream.name` -> `collector.sink.kinesis.stream.good` in the HOCON.
+* Change `collector.sink.kinesis.stream.name` to `collector.sink.kinesis.stream.good` in the HOCON
-* Add `collector.sink.kinesis.stream.bad` to the HOCON.
+* Add `collector.sink.kinesis.stream.bad` to the HOCON

 <h3>Scala Kinesis Enrich</h3>

-* If you want to include Snowplow tracking for this application please append the following:
+If you want to include Snowplow tracking for this application please append the following:
-  - This is a wholly optional section, if you do not want Tracking to occur simply do not add this to your HOCON.

-{% highlight bash %}
+{% highlight json %}
 enrich {

     ...